navaneeth/navaneeth.github.com/source/about/index.markdown

 sharing: false
 footer: true
 ---
 My name is Navaneeth.
 I live in Bangalore, India.
-I am a software developer at [ThoughtWorks](http://www.thoughtworks.com/) and working on [Twist](http://www.thoughtworks-studios.com/twist-agile-testing), a tool to write functional tests.
+I am a software developer at [Sahaj](http://www.sahajsoft.com/).
 I am a Free Software enthusiast, and in love with the GNOME Project.

 ## Some stuff